-Whenever you watch English riders, you’ll notice that they wear stylish equestrian helmets to protect their heads.
+Whenever you see people horse riding in the countryside, or at a horse show, you’ll notice that they always wear stylish equestrian helmets to protect their heads.
 Yet, Western riders very rarely wear riding helmets.
 What’s the deal and why aren’t they protecting their heads?

 As an Avantlink and Amazon Associate, we earn from qualifying purchases.
 Disclosure Statement.

-In this article, we’ll dive into Western riding culture and explore why riders are hesitant to wear helmets.
+In this article, we’ll dive into Western riding culture and try to discover the reasons why don’t Western riders wear helmets.
 We’ll also explain why this needlessly puts riders at risk and what they should do about it.

 Close your eyes and imagine a Western rider.
 Odds are you imagine a cowboy sitting on the back of a horse wearing a signature rodeo or cattleman hat.
 It’s a simple choice but it says a lot about the rider—mainly that they identify with the Western riding culture.
 It may come from peer pressure but links the rider to their culture.